 At the national level, AECI works hand in hand with NRECA to get the cooperatives' message to congressmen and senators.
 To make sure that the message is heard by both state and national lawmakers, Henry said the cooperatives have to work hard to develop good relationships with them.
 To develop these relationships, Henry attends conferences for lawmakers, as well as committee meetings that take place year-round.
 He provides information on bills to legislators during the legislative sessions and also hosts fundraisers for candidates.
 In addition, AECI co-hosts a political candidate school to provide candidates with tips on campaigning.
 And each spring, Henry coordinates the annual Legislative Rally to Washington for the state's cooperatives.
 During the rally, cooperative representatives meet with the state's congressional delegation to discuss issues of importance to the cooperatives and their members.

 These relationships also help determine which candidates the cooperatives will support with campaign contributions from its political action committee, the Action Committee for Rural Electrification (ACRE).

-"We are in governmental affairs to win issues, not to compromise away our beliefs, not to somehow get along to go along," Henry said.
+"We are in governmental affairs to win issues, not to compromise away our beliefs, not to somehow get along to go along," Thomas said.
 "We are not looking to draw the line in the sand on everything; we draw the line in the sand on things that are important to us.
 When we are right, we just stick with it and win."